jeffknupp/blog/in_progress/hardest_revisited.md

 ### Jython

-Jython is a compiled Python interpreter in Java.
+Jython is a compiled Python interpreter written in Java.
 It is the successor to the now defunct JPython project.
 The Jython project's focus, above all else, is compatability with cPython (tested using a slightly modified version of cPython's extensive regression tests).